 On physical examination, displacement of the pharynx mucosa or ipsilateral tonsil toward the lumen was observed in 4 (19%) patients.
-One of these patients was a patient with isolated dysphagia, one was a patient with isolated snoring, one was a patient with dyspnea accompanied by swelling in the neck, and one was a patient with isolated neck swelling.
+One of these patients had isolated dysphagia, one had isolated snoring, one had dyspnea accompanied by swelling in the neck, and one was a patient with isolated neck swelling.
 In all of these patients, the mass was located in the parapharyngeal suprahyoid region.